 Connect your Amazon Web Services (AWS) account to monitor and report data to New Relic.

-See the list of AWS integrations.
+See our AWS integrations.

 Connect your Microsoft Azure account to monitor and report data to New Relic.

-See the list of Azure integrations.
+See our Azure integrations.

 Connect your Google Cloud Platform (GCP) account to monitor and report data to New Relic.

-See the list of GCP integrations.
+See our GCP integrations.

 - Query your data and create custom charts and dashboards.